Jonghyun: Aftermath

 After Jonghyun's death, the hashtags "#StayStrongShawols" and "#YouDidWellJonghyun" became trending topics on Twitter.
-On December 30, 2017, Jonghyun debuted on Billboard's Social 50 chart at number two with 425,000 Wikipedia views, a boost of 17,974 percent.
+On December 30, 2017, Jonghyun debuted on Billboard's Social 50 chart at #2, with 425,000 Wikipedia views, a boost of 17,974 percent.
 Jonghyun's death opened discussions about the harsh and competitive nature of the entertainment business in South Korea, as well as mental health.

 Jonghyun's single "Lonely" rose to the top of South Korea's online music stores.
 The song re-entered the country's national Gaon Digital Chart at number one, and the compilation album Story Op.2 ranked number seven on the Gaon Album Chart.
 His first album She Is charted at number four.
 The single and compilation album also ranked number six on Billboard's World Digital Song Sales chart and number five on its World Albums Chart.
 Moreover, Jonghyun's book Skeleton Flower was re-released and became a bestseller following his death.

 Jonghyun's appearance on the variety show Night Goblin was scheduled to air on December 24, 2017, but JTBC decided not to broadcast it.
 Shinee was slated to have a series of concerts in Japan in February 2018, and after discussion, they decided to hold the concerts as scheduled.

 Tributes

 Many musicians and industry professionals around the world mourned Jonghyun's death.
 Labelmates Exo, Taeyeon, and TVXQ paid tribute to him at their concerts.
 SM Entertainment artists including Exo, Red Velvet, Super Junior, NCT 127, and JYP Entertainment's Got7 attended the year-end music shows wearing black ribbons with an aquamarine-colored "R.I.P.
 JH" embroidery.

-MBC Radio planned on holding a special memorial broadcast for Jonghyun's long-running radio show, Blue Night, on December 21, but decided to cancel it due to "the possible social effects of the late idol's voice going on air again."
+MBC Radio planned on holding a special memorial broadcast for Jonghyun's long-running radio show, Blue Night, on December 21, but decided to cancel it due to "the possible social effects of [Jonghyun]'s voice going on air again."
 In addition, SM Entertainment commemorated Jonghyun's death with the release of "Dear My Family" as a charity single, posthumously featuring Jonghyun and other artists from the label.
 Moreover, SM Entertainment erected a memorial for Jonghyun at the Coex Artium from January 27 to April 30, 2018.

 Legacy

 Jonghyun was the first artist to significantly participate in writing, organizing, and composing an album in SM Entertainment, a company known in the K-pop industry for limiting its artists' control over the production of their albums.
-Kim Da-hee of The Korea Times named Jonghyun one of four K-pop musicians who have distinguished themselves from the mass-produced singers in the idol industry, the other three being G-Dragon, Zico and B1A4's Jinyoung, for their "exceptional talent in songwriting, producing and dancing, plus other abilities that make them successful musicians".
+Kim Da-hee of The Korea Times named Jonghyun one of four K-pop musicians who have distinguished themselves from the mass-produced singers in the idol industry, the other three being G-Dragon, Zico, and B1A4's Jinyoung, for their "exceptional talent in songwriting, producing and dancing, plus other abilities that make them successful musicians".
 Jonghyun's musical style was considered to be unique, and he received praise for writing and composing the majority of his solo tracks.
 Insight Korea mentioned him as one of seven idol group members who seemed to have been "born to make music".